microsoft/CSS-Exchange/docs/Transport/Measure-EmailDelayInMTL.md

 | TimeSent |  First time we see the message in the MTL |
 | TimeReceived | Last delivery time in the MTL |
 | MessageDelay | How long before the message was delivered |

+#### Note: When loading the CSV in Excel the Message Delay coloum will need to be formatted as a time span.

 ### Statistical Summary